FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

 ## Set Up Music Assistant

-Your new Satellite1 can control your home now but what about streaming music?
-The good news is there's a giant 25 Watt amplifier built into Satellite1 and if you have a good speaker or headphones (and the appropriate [power supply](./recommended-accessories.md/) you'll be able to stream high-quality music to it with music assistant from Home Assistant.
+Your new Satellite1 can control your home now, but what about streaming music?
+The good news is there's a giant 25 Watt amplifier built into Satellite1, and if you have a good speaker or headphones (and the appropriate [power supply](satellite1-recommended-accessories.md/)), you'll be able to stream high-quality music to it with Music Assistant from Home Assistant.
 Follow this excellent guide to get Music Assistant (MA) installed and configured to stream to your Satellite1.

-!!! warning "Music Assistant get added to Home Assistant Core!"
+!!! warning "Music Assistant gets added to Home Assistant Core!"

     This is a great thing!
 It makes MA easier to install.
-However, my understanding that this version of Music Assistant does not have "voice control capabilities" (yet).
-So, as of December, 2024 we will recommend installing Music Assistant via the old-fashioned way - by using HACS (Home Assistant Community Store).
+However, my understanding is that this version of Music Assistant does not have "voice control capabilities" (yet).
+So, as of December 2024, we will recommend installing Music Assistant via the old-fashioned way - by using HACS (Home Assistant Community Store).

 !!! tip "A Couple Tips:"